pulse2percept/pulse2percept/doc/users/faq.rst

     retinal magnification.
 *   :py:class:`~pulse2percept.topography.retina.Montesano2020Map`:
     nonlinear magnification plus a two-dimensional, meridian-dependent
-    retinal ganglion cell displacement field [Montesano2020]_. ``eye`` decides which side of the visual field is nasal retina.
+    retinal ganglion cell displacement field [Montesano2020]_.
+Set ``eye`` for retinal laterality: nasal retina is the positive-x visual field in a right eye, the negative-x one in a left eye.
 The field is population reference anatomy, not patient-specific.

 You can also implement your own :py:class:`~pulse2percept.topography.VisualFieldMap`.